No ticket, no passport, just an address!

 October 2006

 One day, the group stumbled upon a complex called Navo Terre while hopping on the Cleary Stargate Network.
 They discovered a new high-prim Stargate created by an individual named Lex Mars.
-It was at this time when members of the group started making stupid decisions, and even camped out in the station figuring out how Lex made his low-prim chevrons.
+It was at this time when members of the group started making stupid decisions and even camped out in the station figuring out how Lex made his low-prim chevrons.
 The relationship between our group and Lex Mars / The Cleary Network was strained.

 Problems with Release